Notes on Gravitational Physics: Curvilinear Coordinates

 where we have used Eq.~\eqref{e:dsup} for the contravariant components $\eta^{\mu\nu}$ in $u,r,\theta,\phi$ coordinates.\\ So, in these coordinates, $\nabla^\alpha u$ is $-\bm\partial_r$.

 \benr \item Consider 2-dimensional Minkowski space, with natural coordinates $t$ and $x$.
-A family of uniformly accelerated observers follow the trajectories

-with $X$ fixed for a given observer. \ben \item[a.]
+A family of uniformly accelerated observers follow the trajectories with $X$ fixed for a given observer. \ben \item[a.]
 Show that, at each point, the curve with $T$ fixed and $X$ changing is orthogonal to the accelerated trajectory, the curve with $X$ fixed and $T$ changing. \item[b.]
 Show that the coordinates $T,X$ cover only half of 2-dimensional Minkowski space.
 Show that the coordinates are not defined on the lines $x=\pm t$, so they really cover two disjoint quadrants.
 The right-hand quadrant in these coordinates is call {\sl Rindler space}.
 Show that the metric in these coordinates, is $ds^2 = -X^2 dT^2 + dX^2$. \item[c.]
 The boundary line $x=t$ is analogous to a black hole horizon for uniformly accelerated observers: Show that signals from the far side of that line never cross it and therefore never reach observers who remain in Rindler space.
 (Observers at rest relative to a Schwarzschild black hole must uniformly accelerate to remain at rest; they are in this way analogous to our Rindler observers.
-The analogy is part of an equivalence-principle relation between Rindler space and a black hole spacetime.) \een
+The analogy is part of an equivalence-principle relation between Rindler space and a black hole spacetime.) \een \item \benalph \item Show that $\dis \epsilon_{ijk}A^i B^j C^i = \bm A\times\bm B\cdot \bm C = \left| \right| $. \item Using part (a), write the determinant of a $3\times3$ matrix $a_{ij}$ in terms of $\epsilon_{ijk}$. \item Show for any dual vector $A_a$ that $\nabla_a A_b-\nabla_b A_a$ has components $\partial_i A_j - \partial_j A_i$ in any chart. \item Similarly show, for any antisymmetric tensor $A_{a\ldots b}$, that the components of $\nabla_{[a} A_{b\ldots c]}$ are simply $\partial_{[i} A_{j \ldots k]}$. \een